-- 31. If the complainant is dissatisfied with the outcome at Formal Stage 1 and wishes to take the matter further, they can escalate the complaint to Formal Stage 2 a meeting with a panel of three members of the governing body convened for this purpose.
-This is the final stage of the complaints procedure. - 32.
+- 33. If the complainant is dissatisfied with the outcome at Formal Stage 1 and wishes to take the matter further, they can escalate the complaint to Formal Stage 2 a meeting with a panel of three members of the governing body convened for this purpose.
+This is the final stage of the complaints procedure. - 34.
 A request to escalate to Stage 2 must be made to the clerk to the governing body, via the school office, within twenty school days of receipt of the Formal Stage 1 response.
-Requests received outside of this time frame will only be considered if the clerk to the governing body, having taken appropriate advice, considers that exceptional circumstances apply. - 33.
-The clerk to the governing body will record the date the request to escalate the complaint is received, and acknowledge receipt in writing (either by letter or email) within five school days. - 34.
+Requests received outside of this time frame will only be considered if the clerk to the governing body, having taken appropriate advice, considers that exceptional circumstances apply. - 35.
+The clerk to the governing body will record the date the request to escalate the complaint is received, and acknowledge receipt in writing (either by letter or email) within five school days. - 36.
 The clerk to the governing body will aim to convene a meeting of the governors' complaints panel which is within twenty school days of receipt of the Stage 2 request.
 If this is not possible, the clerk will provide an anticipated date and keep the complainant informed.
-If the governors' panel appoints someone other than the clerk to the governing body to minute the governors' complaints hearing, this individual may make the arrangements for the meeting.
+If the governors' panel appoints someone other than the clerk to the

-- 35. The complaints panel will comprise at least three impartial governors with no prior involvement with the complaint.
+- governing body to minute the governors' complaints hearing, this individual may make the arrangements for the meeting. - 37.
+The complaints panel will comprise at least three impartial governors with no prior involvement with the complaint.
 The complainant will be informed in advance of the meeting of the membership of the panel and asked whether they wish to raise any objections to individual members.
 If objections are raised the panel will give them reasonable consideration.
-If the ability of a panel member to give the case a fair hearing is called into question the reasons given will be considered and that panel member may be replaced. - 36.
+If the ability of a panel member to give the case a fair hearing is called into question the reasons given will be considered and that panel member may be replaced. - 38.
 If there are fewer than three governors from this school available, the clerk to the governing body, or the minute clerk for the hearing, will seek to source additional, independent governors through another local school or through the Warrington Governor and Advisory Support Team, in order to make up the panel.
-Alternatively, an entirely independent panel may be convened to hear the complaint at Formal Stage 2. - 37.
+Alternatively, an entirely independent panel may be convened to hear the complaint at Formal Stage 2. - 39.
 If the complainant rejects the offer of three proposed dates, without good reason, the clerk to the governing body, or the minute clerk for the hearing, will decide when to hold the meeting, in consultation with the governors' panel.
-It will then proceed in the complainant's absence on the basis of written submissions from both parties. - 38.
-A suitable venue must be provided for the meeting which includes separate waiting areas for the two parties and refreshments for all involved. - 39.
-At least ten school days before the meeting, the clerk to the governing body, or the minute clerk for the hearing, will: - confirm and notify the complainant of the date, time and venue of the meeting, ensuring that the dates are convenient to all parties and that the venue and proceedings are accessible;
+It will then proceed in the complainant's absence on the basis of written submissions from both parties. - 40.
+A suitable venue must be provided for the meeting which includes separate waiting areas for the two parties and refreshments for all involved.
+An option will be given for meetings to be held virtually if the option of face to face is not available due to circumstances such as a pandemic, physical difficulties of any person involved in the complaints procedure etc. - 41.
+At least ten school days before the meeting, the clerk to the governing body, or the minute clerk for the hearing, will: - confirm and notify the complainant of the date, time and venue of the meeting, ensuring (except where paragraph 39 applies) that the dates are convenient to all parties and that the venue and proceedings are accessible;